 No matter whether you’re following the keto diet, paleo philosophy or you’re living on a raw vegan diet; the primary focus should be on “real” food.
 Real food is generally high in vitamins, minerals and other nutrients to help your body function effectively and make weight loss easier.
 Here are a couple of guidelines for following a “real” food weight loss meal plan:

 - Select foods that come from a plant or an animal.
 Aim to consume them as closely to their natural form as possible.
 That doesn’t mean you can’t cook your food or prepare it into a delicious recipe.
 However think about the differences in nutrients between a pre-cooked can of “spam” as opposed to a fresh cut of meat.

-- Limit foods that come from a can or a packet.
+- Limit foods that come from a can or a package.
 The majority of your weight loss meal plan should include fresh, perishable foods.
-If you need to eat food from a can or packet, consider how processed it is, and then choose the least processed option you can find.
+If you need to eat packaged food, consider how processed it is, and then choose the least processed option you can find.
 You can determine this by reading the label to see how many ingredients, and particularly how many artificial additives are included.